-Under the Chesswood revolving credit facility (see Note 8(a) - Borrowings), the maximum amount of cash dividends (and/or cost of any repurchases under normal course issuer bids) that the Company can pay in respect of a month is 1/12 of 90% of Free Cash Flow for the most recently completed four financial quarters in which Chesswood has publicly filed its consolidated financial statements (including its annual consolidated financial statements in respect of a fourth quarter).
+Under the Chesswood revolving credit facility (see Note 8(a) - Borrowings), the maximum amount of cash dividends (and/or cost of any repurchases under normal course issuer bids) that the Company can pay in respect of a month is 1/12 of 90% of Free Cash Flow for the most recently completed four financial quarters for which Chesswood has publicly filed its consolidated financial statements (including its annual consolidated financial statements in respect of a fourth quarter).
 Free Cash Flow is a Non-GAAP measure, which is defined in the MD&A.

-The following dividends were declared during the three months ended March 31, 2023 and March 31, 2022:
+The following dividends were declared during the three and six months ended June 30, 2023 and 2022: